-We are practitioners of data sharing and reuse.
-For every publication we lead, we provide the underlying data for reuse and verification upon publication - unless we do not have human subject consent, or the consent only allows controlled access in which case we will use dbGaP (these are rare in our experience).
-Some of our popular datasets and tools are listed below.
+We are active proponents and practictioners of data sharing and reuse.
+For every publication we lead, we provide the underlying data for reuse and verification upon publication - unless we do not have human subject consent, or the consent only allows controlled access in which case we use dbGaP (these are rare in our experience).
+Some of our datasets and tools are listed below.
 For other datasets, please see the data and code availability information in the manuscript.

 Datasets